FRANÇAIS

 Individual monitoring of hearing status : Development and validation of advanced techniques to measure otoacoustic emissions in suboptimal test conditions

-Nadon, Vincent, Bockstael, Annelies, Botteldooren, Dick, Lina, Jean-Marc et Voix, Jérémie.
+Nadon, Vincent, Bockstael, Annelies, Botteldooren, Dick, Lina, Jean-Marc and Voix, Jérémie.
 2015. « Individual monitoring of hearing status : Development and validation of advanced techniques to measure otoacoustic emissions in suboptimal test conditions ».
 Applied Acoustics, vol. 89. pp. 78-87.

 Compte des citations dans Scopus : 12.